Hearing Disabilities - Fact Sheet

 You can file a complaint with your health plan.
 The phone number is on your membership card.
 You may also learn more and File a Complaint online or call the Help Center at 1-888-466-2219.
 TTY 1-877-688-9891

-Do I pay for assistance?
+Do I pay for access?

 No. There is no cost to you.